kettanaito/naming-cheatsheet/README.md

 > See also [delete](#delete).

 ### `delete`
-Completely erazes something from the realms of existance.
+Completely erazes something from the realms of existence.

 Imagine you are a content editor, and there is that notorious post you wish to get rid of.
 Once you clicked a shiny "Delete post" button, the CMS performed a `deletePost` action, **not** `removePost`.